How much lead do jug filters remove?

 We analysed the filtered water in our lab using an incredibly sensitive instrument called an ICP-MS (inductively coupled plasma mass spectrometer) which can very accurately detect tiny amounts of heavy metals.

 The ResultsThe effectiveness of the filters varied considerably.
-The market leader, Brita did a good job at removing 73.8% of the lead.
-Somewhat surprising the second place went to the Amazon Basics filter, despite only using activated carbon from coconut shells the Basics filter managed to remove 66.6% of the lead.
+The market leader, Brita, did a good job at removing 73.8% of the lead.
+Somewhat surprisingly the second place went to the Amazon Basics filter, despite only using activated carbon from coconut shells it managed to remove 66.6% of the lead.
 In final place was the Evolve+ filter that only managed to remove 58.3% of the lead.

 The bottom lineAll the filters we tested removed well over half the lead from the tap water but the Brita filter was the most efficient, removing almost three quarters.

 If you have high concentrations of lead in your drinking water then jug filters will help reduce the levels but the lead that comes through the filters may still pose a risk to health.
-If you are concerned about impurities in your drinking water, we recommend that you have your water tested.
+If you are concerned about impurities in your drinking water we recommend that you have your water tested, our Lead Water Test can be found here.